JasperMarichal/RoomSense_SpringApplication/README.md

 Also, the data format and our processing of it does not depend on any particular protocol - it only expects to receive chunks of bytes that are assumed to contain ASCII text in this format.

 The Spring project has no direct connection to the Arduino - it communicates only with the database.
 The ReadingSerial project saves the Arduino data to the database, from which Spring reads it.
+It needs to run on the same network as the RoomSense device.